shantdashjian/unique-view-time-bdd/README.md

 The core algorithm that calculates UVT is in the `UvtCalculator` class, `getUvt` method.
 ![alt text](images/uvt-algorithm.png "UVT Algorithm")

-## How to Run the Scenarios and Generate BDD Report
+## How to Run the Test Scenarios and Generate HTML Test Report
+The program tests are written as scenarios using [Cucumber](https://cucumber.io), a [Behavior-Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development) tool.
+To run the tests:
 ```console
 mvn verify
 ```